All children in England between the ages of 5 and 16 are entitled to a free place at a state school.

 - community schools, controlled by the local council and not influenced by business or religious groups

-- foundation schools, with more freedom to change the way they do things than community schools
+- foundation schools and voluntary schools, which have more freedom to change the way they do things than community schools

 - academies, run by a governing body, independent from the local council - they can follow a different curriculum